richardkorneisel/audubon-website/README.md

 1. Fulfill the listed requirements.

 Create a new React app in the root of this repository (i.e.
 `create-react-app .`) and build your project out from there.
-You are required to turn in your submission by making a pull request on the original repository.

 ## Requirements